PrototypeZone/tech104/tech104lab05.md

 1. Demonstrate one functioning ```loop``` to your professor.
 2. Finish your looping menu.
-3. Ensure your program compiles by Sunday at 11 am.
+3. Ensure your program compiles by tomorrow morning at 10 am.